 If you don’t know where to go and what to see, you should check out what Berlin on Bike can do for you.
 We did a short tour of Prenzlauer Berg and Friedrichshain a while ago and they might be what you are looking for.

 When it comes to Flea Markets in Berlin, the first place to pop in the heads of 9 in 10 people is Mauerpark.
 But that place can be considered a nightmare for everybody that knows more than the basic Berlin.
 The place is crowded, the beer is expensive and it is filled with everything we hate about Berlin.
 But they have a cool karaoke that might be of interest to those who like to sing.

 So, if you want to enjoy the flea markets Berlin has you need to avoid the Mauerpark.
 But, nearby Mauerpark, you can find the great Trödelmarkt Arkonaplatz with lots of furniture and other cool things.
-The market on Boxhagener Platz every saturday is a good option as well.
-We also go to the Nowkoelln Flowmarkt from time to time and it is great place to spend you sunday in the sun.
+The market on Boxhagener Platz every Saturday is a good option as well.
+We also go to the Nowkoelln Flowmarkt from time to time and it is a great place to spend your Sunday in the sun.